Python Security Guide

 seconds_since_breach = 86400 # 24 hours

-Perfect for counting attacks, tracking ports, measuring time intervals.
+Perfect for counting attacks, tracking ports, measuring time intervals in security monitoring systems.

 Floating-point (float) - Decimals